-This topic provides answers to some frequently asked questions about the billing of E-MapReduce (EMR) clusters.
+This topic answers frequently asked questions about E-MapReduce (EMR) cluster billing.

 Do EMR clusters support auto-renewal?

-Yes, EMR clusters support auto-renewal.
-The EMR service and Elastic Compute Service (ECS) instances can be automatically renewed.
-For more information, see Renewal policy.
+Yes.
+Both the EMR service and its underlying Elastic Compute Service (ECS) instances support auto-renewal.
+For details, see Renewal policy.

 How do I view the expiration time of an EMR cluster and the expiration time of the ECS instances in the cluster?